tushardudhane/Radiant-core/README.md

 # Radiant-Core
-This is test public repo
+ This repo is holding code for Radiant-Warehouse manangement software.